Screams Without Words: Newsroom leak investigation

-Follow-up articles
+Follow-up article

-On 26 March 2024, the New York Times published an article by two journalists not involved in the original investigation about a video which it said undercut the testimony of a ZAKA paramedic whose claims had been included in "Screams Without Words".
+On 26 March 2024, the New York Times published an article by NYT journalists not involved in the "Screams Without Words" investigation about a video of Kibbutz Be’eri which it said undercut the testimony of an Israeli military paramedic whose claims of seeing signs of sexual violence against two girls had been included in the previous article, as well as in similar reporting by CNN, AP, and the Washington Post.
+The footage showed the girls assumed to have been described in his account as bloodied but dressed.

 Call for external investigation

 On 29 April 2024, more than 50 tenured journalism professors signed a letter calling on the New York Times to "immediately commission a group of journalism experts to conduct a thorough and full independent review of the reporting, editing and publishing processes for 'Screams Without Words' and release a report of the findings."
 Shahan Mufti, a professor at the University of Richmond, told The National that the statement's aim was to prompt the NYT to "eventually concede that there are problems with the story and retract it or at least correct it" after the publication had so far been "digging its heels deeper and deeper".
 Mufti said that it was all the more important given the high stakes of the piece in light of the ICJ discussion of plausible genocide and UN agency warnings of man-made famine.
 In response, the Times reiterated confidence in the article's quality.